rmccullagh/como-http/README.md

 Input
 ========
-This is a library that makes it easier to safely retrieve user input
+This is a library that makes it easier to safely retrieve user input.
+The class provides an abstraction to the superglobals $_GET and $_POST.

 To Use
 ========

 To install via composer:
 ========================